pallets/flask/docs/installation.rst

 project.
 Packages installed for one project will not affect other projects or the operating system's packages.

-Python 3 comes bundled with the :mod:`venv` module to create virtual environments.
-If you're using a modern version of Python, you can continue on to the next section.
+Python comes bundled with the :mod:`venv` module to create virtual environments.

-If you're using Python 2, see :ref:`install-install-virtualenv` first.

-.. _install-create-env:

 Create an environment
 ~~~~~~~~~~~~~~~~~~~~~